cetanu/sovereign/docs/settings.md

 !!! info
     All of the following variables should be prefixed with `SOVEREIGN_`.
     For example, `HOST` is `SOVEREIGN_HOST`

+Most if not *all* of the following settings should have an equivalent in the above configuration settings.

+If an environment variable is set, but a different value is set in a configuration file, the value supplied by the configuration file will take precedence.

 Environment Variable  | Default           | Description
 --------------------- | ----------------- | ----------------------------